 Federal Income Tax & Etsy Taxes

 Federal Income Tax from your business will likely go on a Schedule C form with your personal taxes (Form 1040).
 That comes back to being a pass-through entity that you read about earlier.
-Tax-rate wise, your business income gets added to any other income, such as wage income (W2).
-Then taxes that are due follow the tax brackets to determine the amount owed.
+Tax rate-wise, your business income gets added to any other income, such as wage income (W2).
+Then, due taxes follow the tax brackets to determine the amount owed.

 I have to remember all this?

-It’s worth noting that everything we’ve talked about tax filing wise is covered in TurboTax.
-If you’ve used TurboTax for personal filing, it’s the same experience.
+It’s worth noting that TurboTax covers everything we’ve discussed regarding tax filing.
+So if you’ve used TurboTax for personal filing, it’s the same experience.
 You’ll just need to answer additional questions when you file since they didn’t apply to you previously.

 Okay, when should I pay my Etsy taxes?